 Nashville, TN 37232

-Official transcripts, which also should be sent after the completion of your degree, must be sent directly to Vanderbilt at the address below.
-You will be prompted to upload your academic record for each college or university you have attended when you officially submit your application.
-An academic record can be in the form of a legible scanned copy of a transcript or an academic record from the institution’s Student Information System portal.
-If you are currently enrolled, please submit your academic record after your fall semester grades have been posted, if at all possible.
+Official transcripts, which also should be sent after the completion of the applicant’s degree, must be sent directly to Vanderbilt according to instructions below.
+Applicants will be prompted to upload academic records for each college or university attended when officially submitting an application.
+An academic record can be in the form of a legible scanned copy of a transcript or an academic record from the institution’s student information system portal.
+If applicants are currently enrolled, the academic record should be submitted after the fall semester grades have been posted, if possible.

-If you don’t have your official transcripts when submitting your application, unofficial transcripts can be provided instead.
+If applicants don’t have official transcripts during the application, unofficial transcripts can be provided instead.
 Official transcripts are required only after an offer of admission is made and accepted.
-To be considered official, a transcript must be sent directly from your institution to Vanderbilt.
-Official transcripts should be mailed to Vanderbilt at the address below or delivered through your school’s secure electronic transcript service (if available) to CDM@vanderbilt.edu.
-All other transcripts are considered unofficial.
-Please do not mail transcripts to our department office.
+To be considered official, a transcript must be sent directly from the applicant’s institution to Vanderbilt.
+Official transcripts are submitted as instructed through the registrar.
+Please do not mail transcripts to the department office.